opencog/sensory/DesignNotes-L.md

 A "memory" architecture
 -----------------------
-The core archtiecture builds on the conventional notion of a conversational context, or of a memory subsystem.
+The core architecture builds on the conventional notion of a conversational context, or of a memory subsystem.
 Here, some large collection of text paragraphs (e.g. my diary, or perhaps these design notes) are split up into paragraph (or half-page) sized chunks.
 These